Dhsrthn/arvr/readme.md

 1) Example Mode

-    This mode places markers right next you, which upon clicking gives a placeholder description
+    This mode places markers right next you, which upon clicking gives a placeholder description.

 2) JSON Mode